rueckstiess/mtools/README.md

     git clone git://github.com/rueckstiess/mtools.git

 This will create a sub-folder `mtools` under the `/path/to/github/repos` folder and check out the code there.
-Make sure that the parent directory of mtools is set in your PYTHONPATH environment variable.
+Make sure that the **parent directory** of mtools is set in your PYTHONPATH environment variable.

+For example, if you clone all your github repositories to `~/Documents/code/` then you need to add that directory to your PYTHONPATH.
 If you use the _bash_ shell, you can do so by adding a line

-    export PYTHONPATH=$PYTHONPATH:/parent/directory/of/mtools
+    export PYTHONPATH=$PYTHONPATH:~/Documents/code

 to your `.bashrc` script.
 Other shells may have a different syntax.